YahiaAiss/InitwebTp/README.md

 3. **Individual Product Pages:** Details of each product within their respective categories.
 4. **Contact Page:** Allows users to get in touch with the admin via a contact form.

-## Project Structure

-The project directory is organized as follows:

 # Info
 This site is just for my study and doesn't have anything to do with my web development career.